ktarbet/ktarbet.github.io/horse/valdez.md

 ## Karl and Tiffany's notes on: Lawrence Valdez 4H Clinic - August 6, 2016

+This was an awesome clinic!
+There was so much learning we decided to write down the key parts.

 Lawrence started by introducing himself and the ring steward.
 Lawrence learned horsemanship from: